simon-ritchie/apysc/docs_src/source/debug_info.md

     minify=False, dest_dir_path='debug_info_notes_for_property/')
 ```

-Also, the direct referring of the dunder method (e.g., `__init__`) will raise the mypy type check error, so these methods name string specification is also acceptable:
+Also, the direct referring of the dunder method (e.g., `__init__`)  raises the mypy type check error, so these methods name string specification is also acceptable:

 ```py
 # runnable